 Students complete coursework at an individualized pace to successful completion.
 Students cannot fail a course; instead, they simply return to the academic content for continued study.
 A grade of 86% is the lowest passing grade and denotes competency.
 At successful completion of a Pre or Post-Test with a score of 86% or higher the student is offered the opportunity to achieve Mastery.
 The Mastery can be a certification, a test, a presentation, a paper, case study, or other form of assessment.
 Students achieving 95% or higher on the Mastery assessment receive Mastery Status.
 The Student is offered only one chance to achieve Mastery for a given Lesson.

-After passing either the Pre or Post-Test, if the student chooses not to pursue Mastery or does not achieve Mastery he or she will receive a grade of “B” toward the traditional transcript and a notation of “Competency Met” on the enhanced Personalized Learning competency report.
-If the student achieves Mastery he or she receives an “A” toward the traditional transcript and a notation of “Mastery” on the enhanced Personalized Learning competency report.
+After passing either the Pre or Post-Test, if the student chooses not to pursue Mastery or does not achieve Mastery he or she will receive a grade of “B” toward the traditional transcript.
+If the student achieves Mastery he or she receives an “A” toward the traditional transcript.

-Every student receives the traditional official institutional transcript with standard three-hour courses that is most useful if a student wants to apply to graduate school or transfer to another institution; the student also receives an enhanced report that describes the skills and competencies employers want.
+Every student receives the traditional official institutional transcript that is most useful if a student wants to apply to graduate school or transfer to another institution; the student also receives an enhanced report that describes the skills and competencies employers want.

 Standard university undergraduate degree requirements apply to all programs offered via Personalized Learning.